Seafoam-Labs/Aqueous/README.md

 Aqueous combines a native tiling window manager, fluid compositor-side motion, and optional SceneFX effects in one Zig process.
-It is designed for desktops that should look deliberate—rounded windows, backdrop blur, focus-aware opacity, animated placement, and sliding workspaces—without turning routine window management into a chain of scripts, subprocesses, or IPC round trips.
+It is designed for desktops that want rounded windows, backdrop blur, focus-aware opacity, animated placement, and sliding workspaces—without turning routine window management into a chain of scripts, subprocesses, or IPC round trips.